But Seriously, Why Is Elon Musk Selling Flamethrowers?

 Sure, the purchase of overpriced ironic products hawked by Musk funds these endeavors in some small way, but Elon Musk has never been shy to spend his ample fortunes on passion projects.
 Instead, there is something commoditized about the overall Boring Company brand that Musk is trying to perpetuate.

 Is it marketing?
-Earning public favor for endeavors that are clearly mired in bureaucratic red tape and skepticism?
-Simply another ego-stroking semi-serious endeavor in a long list of them?
+Is it earning public favor for endeavors that are clearly mired in bureaucratic red tape and skepticism?
+Is it simply another ego-stroking semi-serious endeavor in a long list of them?

 The answer is probably yes.

 The Boring Company sold out of all 20,000 flamethrowers offered for sale at $500 each, generating a whopping $10 million dollars in revenue, which, according to Time, “will help bankroll the boring machines, lawyers and lobbyists Musk is relying on to execute his plan to build tunnels under parts of Los Angeles and the Baltimore-Washington Parkway.”